While you were sleeping, a woman in Seattle held a knife next to her pregnant belly.

 I don’t blame you for Charleena Lyle’s death.
 I didn’t know her or her family.
 However, the story stayed with me long after I turned off my laptop and tried to go to sleep that night.
 I tossed alone in bed, trying to make sense of what happened.
 Did Lyles die, as her family asserted, because she was a poor black woman and the police are trained to shoot such women to “neutralize the threat?”
 Did her family blame the police to assuage their own guilt for not helping “Leena,” as they called her, even though they knew of her declining mental health and possibly the abuse she suffered at the hands of her boyfriend?
 Did the local anti-poverty organization that tried to help Charleena and her family find permanent housing resort to “checking its policies and procedures” once her death made the news, because they wanted to avoid blame?
 There are many Charleenas in the world, though they might be called by a different name and live in a different country and their deaths may be under different circumstances.
 Who failed Charleena Lyles?
 None of us.
 All of us.

-Feminism has taken a long nap in the past 40 years.
-In its place rose her sister, female lifestyle empowerment, and the two became conflated.
-Female lifestyle empowerment is the “you go girl” version of feminism.
-It equates buying red lipstick during an economic downturn with a sign of a recovering economy.
+Feminism took a long nap in the past 40 years.
+In its place rose her sister, the female lifestyle empowerment brand and the two became conflated.
+Kelly Diels, a writer and feminist marketing consultant, coined the term, which she defines as “an archetype women must comply with and embody in order to be deserving of rights and resources AND a marketing strategy that leverages social status and white privilege to create authority over other women.”
+Overlaying Diels’ definition to female social or political expression, female lifestyle empowerment is the “you go girl” version of feminism…” It equates buying red lipstick during an economic downturn with a sign of a recovering economy.
 It confuses the bouncing, high, surgically-enhanced breasts of a pop star in a music video with the erosion of societal structures that determine how a woman chooses to reveal her body.
 It obfuscates the criticism of the oversexualization of young women and girls as “slut shaming.”
 It rewards the first female creative director at an acclaimed, historic Parisian couture house for charging $850 for a t-shirt that declares “We Should All Be Feminists,” the title of an acclaimed Nigerian author who excludes transgender women from womanhood.

 The “female lifestyle” as empowerment is the defense of wearing a pink pussy hat to a march, calling for the rights of all women, even though not all pussies are pink.
 It is the casual cruelty of preaching the need for “self-care” after only six weeks into the struggle, branding it liberation, and denying the reality that many women of color, transgender women and other marginalized women cannot “take a break” from institutionalized oppression.